candiun/release-watcher/README.md

 # Release Watcher

-Release Watcher is a small Electron desktop app that tracks version changes across web sources.
+Release Watcher is a desktop app that tracks version changes across web sources and notifies you of new releases.

 It supports JSON APIs and HTML changelog pages, remembers what was seen last time, and shows notifications when something new appears.